 I’ve mostly focused on meta-considerations with writing so far, I’d like to fix that today.
 It isn’t that I reject the conventions of craft or turn away from main-stream conceptions of productive aesthetically appealing writing.
 In fact, I actively dislike and do reject the so-called “experimental” modes of fiction that seem to channel Joyce or Borges at their best and distill them into unfathomably atrocious simulacrums that I would feel terrible wall-papering my bathroom with.
 Most “flash” fiction and “hypertext” novels are as enjoyable to me as I imagine having a bowl full of rusty nails shoved up my rectum would be.

+If your notion of “good” writing involves conscious deconstruction of the phallogocentric Western paradigm because of under-representation of certain groups or authors in the “canon”, then we will have to—I apologize for the cliché—agree to disagree.
+If you enjoy Allende or Murakami because their work is awe inspiring, instead of enjoying them because someone told you to, that’s great.
 Either way, I want to disabuse you of the idea that I hate “deep” characters.
 I’ve been accused of this before, often by people who try and tell me that my characters aren’t “real” enough.
 Their logic seems to follow that since I cannot write “real” characters, I do not have appreciation for them.
 I’ll ignore the fact that my characters actually tend to have more layers than a yomi-master and focus instead on how I perceive the art of building “believable” characters.

 It is critical to realize that the general mass of humanity is not composed of complex, multi-layered personalities.
 While it is true that many people wear different hats or “play many parts” in an abstract sense, the mundane reality is quite the opposite.
 Only in rare circumstances are your thoughts and feelings unique and most individuals respond nearly identically to most impulses.